 In 2016, guidance issued jointly by the British Medical Association, the Resuscitation Council (UK) and the Royal College of Nursing updated the framework concerning anticipatory decisions about whether or not cardiopulmonary resuscitation should be attempted [31].
-The guidance was published in response to professional and public debate about better transparency, communication and recording in and about the decision-making process.
-Recommendations issued within the Association of Anaesthetists' 2017 guidance on Consent for Anaesthesia support the British Medical Association/Resuscitation Council (UK)/Royal College of Nursing position [32].
+The guidance was published in response to professional better transparency, and public debate about communication and recording in and about the decisionmaking process.
+Recommendations issued within the Association of Anaesthetists' 2017 guidance on Consent for Anaesthesia support the British Medical Association/ Resuscitation Council (UK)/Royal College of Nursing position [32].

-Although immediate peri-operative death is relatively uncommon in the often elderly, frail and comorbid population requiring hip fracture surgery, it can occur (for example, caused by bone cement implantation reactions [4]).
-The Working Party recommends that the resuscitation status of all hip fracture patients is reconfirmed during the WHO sign-in undertaken before commencement of an operating list, and anaesthetists routinely ascertain and record the patient's resuscitation status before administering anaesthesia, along with supplementary information concerning any relevant advance decisions or ReSPECT (Recommended Summary Plan for Emergency Care and Treatment) documents [33].
+Although immediate peri-operative death is relatively uncommon in the often elderly, frail and comorbid population requiring hip fracture surgery, it can occur (e.g. caused by bone cement implantation reactions [4]).
+The Working Party recommends that the resuscitation status of all hip fracture patients is reconfirmed during the WHO sign-in undertaken before commencement of an operating list, and anaesthetists routinely ascertain and record the patient's resuscitation status before administering anaesthesia, along with supporting information concerning any relevant advance decisions or ReSPECT (recommended summary plan for emergency care and treatment) documents [33].